-So we took it upon ourselves to compile an in-depth guide to buying a mattress in Kenya so that the next time you go mattress shopping, you make an informed purchase and avoid those disappointments.
+Determined to help, we’ve compiled an in-depth guide to buying a mattress in Kenya so that the next time you go mattress shopping, you make an informed purchase and avoid getting disappointed.
+Let’s start by understanding the different types of mattresses you can expect to find in Kenya.

 If you’ve ever gone mattress shopping in Kenya, you have definitely considered buying a foam, spring or orthopedic mattress.
 Designed to satisfy various sleep preferences, the biggest difference between these mattresses is the material(s) used to make them.